monk-io/docs/docs/develop/basic-app.md

 ## 3rd party services

-One of the most interesting facts about Monk is that we don't have to work from scratch when it comes to deploying 3rd party services such as Mongo and Nginx.
+One of the most interesting facts about MonkOS is that we don't have to work from scratch when it comes to deploying 3rd party services such as Mongo and Nginx.
 We can simply take them off the shelf and focus on our app.

 You'll see in a second.
 We will use pre-made Kits for Mongo and Nginx and simply include them in our system composition.
 Which means this step... is not really a step after all 😎

 ## Composing the system

 Now it's time to compose our app's Kit with the third party services, and make another Kit out of that.
-This way, you will be able to run the same composition on any Monk cluster on any cloud.
+This way, you will be able to run the same composition on any MonkOS cluster on any cloud.

 <br/>